-These treats will be lovely to look at, but I want you to taste them, too!
+These treats will be lovely to look at, but I want you to taste them, too.
 Really, you must!
-Hopefully you’re prepping along with me!
+Hopefully you’re prepping along with me.
+I know it’s a bit of work but it will be fun.

-We’re continuing our preparations with Salted Caramel.
+We’re continuing our preparations with this salted caramel recipe.
 (Yum!)
-We’ll combine the salted caramel with the ganache we made a couple of days ago to create Salted Caramel Chocolates!
+We are actually going to combine the salted caramel recipe with the ganache we made a couple of days ago, to create my super dreamy Salted Caramel Chocolates (photo below)!
+And those will be perfect for the dessert party.
 I know, I can’t wait either!

-This is the best caramel I’ve ever had.
+This is the best salted caramel recipe I’ve made to date.
 Truly.
 I love it even without the salt, but the salt pushes it to over the top to another level.
 It’s an amazing dessert sauce and can also be used as a filling for candy and tarts.

 - 2 cups granulated sugar